silnrsi/FDBP/en-US/Adobe_Glyph_List.md

 ## General format
 Glyph names can be thought of as having two parts, which we will call _basename_ and _suffix_.
 These parts are identified as follows:

 - If the glyph name does not contain a period (`.`) then the entire name is the basename.
 - If the glyph name contains at least one period (`.`), then the _first_ period is the separator: everything before it is the basename and everything after it is the suffix.

 ### Suffix
 The suffix can be about anything &mdash; its purpose is to identify variant glyphs.
 For example a `.swsh` suffix might be used to indicate a swash variant and `.smcp` used to indicate small cap.

-NB: Some modern tools such as the GlyphsApps font editor understand commonly used suffixes and will automatically build font smarts for them.
+NB: Some modern tools such as the GlyphsApp font editor understand commonly used suffixes and will automatically build font smarts for them.

 ### Basename
 For working names, the basename can be about anything, but for production names it is essential that the name be constructed so that it identifies the Unicode character(s) that the glyph represents.
 This mapping, from glyph name to Unicode character sequence, is the essence of the [AGL] specification.